Resultant: Invariance under change of polynomials

 These properties imply that in the Euclidean algorithm for polynomials, and all its variants (pseudo-remainder sequences), the resultant of two successive remainders (or pseudo-remainders) differs from the resultant of the initial polynomials by a factor which is easy to compute.
-Conversely, this allows one to deduce the resultant of the initial polynomials from the value of the last remainder or pseudo-remainder.
-This is the starting idea of the subresultant-pseudo-remainder-sequence algorithm, which uses the above formulae for getting subresultant polynomials as pseudo-remainders, and the resultant as the last nonzero pseudo-remainder (provided that the resultant is not zero).
-This algorithm works for polynomials over the integers or, more generally, over an integral domain, without any division other than exact divisions (that is, without involving fractions).
-It involves $O(de)$ arithmetic operations, while the computation of the determinant of the Sylvester matrix with standard algorithms requires $O((d+e)^3)$ arithmetic operations.
+Keeping track of successive factors allows one to compute the resultant of the initial polynomials from the value of the last remainder or pseudo-remainder.
+This is the starting idea of the subresultant-pseudo-remainder-sequence algorithm, which uses the above formulae for getting subresultant polynomials as pseudo-remainders, and the resultant as the last nonzero pseudo-remainder (provided the resultant is non-zero).
+This algorithm works for polynomials over the integers or, more generally over an integral domain, without any division other than exact divisions (that is, without involving fractions).
+It requires only $O(de)$ arithmetic operations, while the computation of the determinant of the Sylvester matrix with standard algorithms requires $O((d+e)^3)$ arithmetic operations.